Kuxry/DrIG/README.md

 Some shell scripts contain machine-specific absolute paths.
 Before running experiments, update paths such as dataset roots, checkpoint roots, output directories, and CUDA device settings according to your local environment.

-Figure assets used in this README should be exported from the paper source and placed under `assets/`.
-See [assets/README.md](assets/README.md) for the expected filenames.

 ## 📄 License

 This project is licensed under the MIT License.
 See [LICENSE](LICENSE) for details.